angelr1076/sudzzz/README.md

 # sudzzz
 Fun little beer me app

 Inspired by a local storage exercise after completing JavaScript 30.
-I created my own beer menu were you can add or delete beer from the list, plus a few other methods to play with.
+I created my own beer menu where you can add or delete beer from the list, plus a few other methods to play with.

 ![Settings Window](/images/screencap_1.png)
 ![Settings Window](/images/screencap_2.png)